Ariesjaak/HARUSD/README.md

      3) Summarizing the data

-        For this step two packages are used: "tidyr" and "dplyr".
+        For this step two packages are used: "dplyr" and "tidyr".
-        A "tidy" data set is created by creating a table data frame from the final data from step 2) "Cleaning data" First the data is grouped by "activity" and "subject".
+        A "tidy" data set is created by creating a table data frame from the "final" dataset from step 2) "Cleaning data" First the data is grouped by "activity" and "subject".
         Secondly, the mean is calculated for each feature per activity and subject Thirdly, the data is transposed by using the gather() function to get a dataframe with the following columns: